NALCAB

 On the edge of San Antonio’s Market Square, where streets regularly transform into festival corridors filled with music, food, and color, a familiar corner is being given new purpose.
 A former bank building, once defined by teller lines, vaults, and drive-through lanes, is being transformed into the future headquarters of the National Association for Latino Community Asset Builders (NALCAB).
 The project, led by Gensler, reframes the structure not simply as an office, but as a civic home rooted in access, cultural identity, and community connection.

-Founded to strengthen Latino-led nonprofits and community development organizations nationwide, NALCAB provides training, technical assistance, and capital to support affordable housing, small business growth, financial capability, and neighborhood revitalization.
-In addition, the organization advocates for equitable investment and policy reform at the national level.
+NALCAB provides training, technical assistance, and capital to support affordable housing, small business growth, financial capability, and neighborhood revitalization.
+In addition, the organization advocates for equitable investment and economic policy reform at the national level.
 This dual mission calls for a headquarters that operates not just as office space, but as a convening hub and visible expression of community empowerment.

 The selected building carries its own layered history.
 Originally constructed in the 1930s-1940s as a neighborhood bank, it was expanded and given a Spanish Colonial façade in the 1970s.
 When Gensler encountered the project, they understood that the task was not simply to modernize an aging structure, but to interpret its past while reshaping its future.

-“We’re known for a modern aesthetic,” said Gerardo Gandy, Experience Strategist at Gensler and Design Director for the project, “but we wanted to go back to basics and think about what great architecture is.”
+“While we’re often associated with a contemporary aesthetic,” said Gerardo Gandy, Experience Strategist and Design Director, “this project required us to step back and ask a more fundamental question: What does great architecture do for people?
+At its best, architecture fosters belonging, dignity, and connection.”
 For the design team, that meant recognizing that many principles associated with modernism, e.g. light, air, simplicity, and clarity of space, have long existed in regional and vernacular architecture.
 Courtyards, shaded circulation, and spatial hierarchy are not new ideas, but deeply rooted ones.

 That understanding led to the project’s defining move: the introduction of a central interior courtyard.
 Rather than puncturing the historic façade to introduce daylight, the design reorganizes the building inward.
 A double-height gathering space, illuminated by north-facing skylights, becomes the heart of the workplace.
 Offices, meeting rooms, and support spaces radiate from this central volume, creating visibility and connection across levels.

 The courtyard functions as reception, living room, and organizational anchor.
-“Rooms are organized around this central gathering space,” Gerardo Gandy explained, “very similar to Spanish Colonial homes.”
+“By organizing the building around a shared courtyard,” Gandy explained, “we’re reinforcing visibility, access, and community.
+It’s a strategy rooted in Spanish Colonial architecture, but more importantly, it centers people.
+No one is tucked away.
+Leadership and staff share the same heart of the building.”
 The strategy preserves the building’s exterior character while fundamentally transforming how the interior is experienced.

 If the courtyard is the heart, the building’s murals become its outstretched hand.
 Facing Market Square, the site still reflects its automotive past, including remnants of a drive-through lane.
 Rather than erasing that history, the design reclaims it, envisioning the perimeter as a pedestrian-oriented threshold that engages the surrounding district.

 Market Square has long been a place of celebration, drawing locals and visitors alike.
 Gensler saw an opportunity to add another layer to that energy: visibility of resources.
 Murals are planned for multiple façades, with the most prominent at the corner, intended to act as a visual invitation.
-“You come with art, you’re curious, you walk in the door,” Heraldo said.
-“And then you learn about all these really great services.”
+“Public art lowers the threshold,” Gandy said.
+“It signals openness.
+The murals invite curiosity, and curiosity becomes entry.
+From there, people discover services, capital, and partnerships that strengthen their neighborhoods.”

 Inside, the building’s most symbolically powerful spaces come from what could not be removed.
 The original bank vaults, too costly and complex to demolish, were reimagined as “vaults of impact.”
 One is planned as a rotating gallery highlighting NALCAB’s mission, member success stories, and community milestones; another as a reading or reflection space.
 The metaphor is deliberate: what was once a container for financial capital now holds human and social capital.